grittygrease/draft-sullivan-tls-implicit-ech/draft-sullivan-tls-implicit-ech.md

 still picks a cipher suite from key_config.cipher_suites, produces a valid HPKE ephemeral key, and encrypts ClientHelloInner into the payload field.

-If ECH is accepted, then the same procedure as-in draft-ietf-tls-esni is followed.
+If ECH is accepted, then the same procedure as-in {{I-D.ietf-tls-esni}} is followed.
 However, is ECH is rejected and the Implict ECH was advertised, the client must follow a different strategy detailed in the next section.